diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

   each of which contain a Markdown example and the corresponding canonical HTML.
 - The `update-specification.rb` script inserts it as new sections before the appendix of generated `spec.txt`.
-- It should consist of `H1` header sections, with a examples nested exactly 2 levels deep within `H2` header sections.
+- It should consist of `H1` header sections, with all examples nested exactly 2 levels deep within `H2` header sections.

 `glfm_specification/input/gitlab_flavored_markdown/glfm_canonical_examples.txt` sample entries: